-Administrative Judge, by the presiding judge, or by regulation of the Chief Judge of the District Court, daily court proceedings will ordinarily commence no later than 10:00 a.m.
-Except for unexpected or necessary delays or other good cause, particular proceedings shall ordinarily commence at the time scheduled by the County Administrative Judge, the presiding judge, or the

-Chief Judge of the District Court.
+Administrative Judge, by the presiding judge, or by regulation of the Chief Judge of the District Court, daily court proceedings ordinarily will commence no later than 10:00 a.m.
+Except for unexpected or necessary delays or other good cause, particular proceedings shall ordinarily commence at the time scheduled by the County Administrative Judge, the presiding judge, the Chief Judge of the District Court, or by an official or unit of the court authorized to supervise the assignment of cases for trial or hearing.

-Source: This Rule is derived from former Rule 16-106 (2013) with style changes.
+Source: This Rule is derived from former Rule 16-106 (2016) with style changes.